The Seven Names Writing 3

 the all-love reality from our fragmented one.
 However, there is no curtain.

 Our person, too, is included in the all-ness of that name.
-Realizing it can
+Do realize it can

 turn on a light in us that enables to see and grasp the full extent of our